CFC-HeroCall/herocall/README.md

 The platform currently does the following things.

-- Feature 1
+- Post creation.
-- Feature 2
+- Horizontal replies.
+- Different tabs for a post.

+In the coming months, we plan to add some features to make this platform ready for production.
+Some of them are:
+- Voting system for best replies and solutions.
+- Collaborative space for brain storming.
-- Feature 3
+- Browsing feature.

-It's in a free tier IBM Cloud Kubernetes cluster.
-In the future we plan to run on Red Hat OpenShift, for example.
+This is just the begining.
+HeroCall has the potential to help a lot of people all around the world.
+We will become this idea into a real impactful platform.

 See below for our proposed schedule on next steps after Call for Code 2021 submission.